Form 119-25-1 FEMA Emergency Management Institute (EMI)

 Training provided by the Emergency Management Institute (EMI) is conducted in several formats depending on the location of the training and who is conducting the actual program.
 Registration for admission to the different courses is distinguished in several ways including the letter prefix / course number for the program as follows:

 On-Campus Training “E/B” courses (ex: E-262 Instructional Delivery for Subject Matter Experts) are held either at the National Emergency Training Center (NETC) in Emmitsburg, Maryland (“E” courses), or at the FEMA Center for Domestic Preparedness in Anniston, Alabama (“B” courses).
-For these courses the student’s application (Form 119-25-1) and prerequisite documentation should be submitted 45-60 days in advance to the VDEM Office of Training and Exercises STO for review and signature; Susan Mongold (State Training Officer).
+For these courses the student’s application (Form 119-25-1) and prerequisite documentation should be submitted 45-60 days in advance to the VDEM Training, Education and Exercise Division STO for review and signature; Susan Mongold (State Training Officer).
 These applications may be sent via FAX to (804) 897-6556 or as a scanned e-mail to: email@example.com or firstname.lastname@example.org and via regular mail.

 VDEM will forward complete applications to NETC- EMI Admissions for course registration following EMI procedures.
 Final decisions on acceptance to these courses is entirely handled by NETC Admissions staff based on pre-established criteria.
 EMI will notify students of course admission decision by regular mail.